grafana/agent/docs/sources/flow/concepts/modules.md

 ## Example module

-This example module manages a pipeline that filters out debug-level and info-level log lines:
+This example module manages a pipeline that filters out debug-level and info-level log lines.

 ```river
 // argument.write_to is a required argument that specifies where filtered